NancyPatel11/Data-Mining-Course-Project-2/README.md

 **T2.
 Identify and list classification problems on your assigned dataset.
 Which one does seem the most interesting to you and why?**

-We have identified two regression problems on our Diamond Dataset:
+We have identified five classification problems on our Smoking and Drinking Dataset:

 1. Predicting if a person is a drinker/non-drinker.
 2. Predicting if a person is a smoker/quiter/non-smoker.